Ève Péclet

 Ève Péclet (born December 3, 1988) is a Canadian politician who was elected to the House of Commons of Canada in the 2011 election.
 She represented the electoral district of La Pointe-de-l'Île as a member of the New Democratic Party.

 She was a member of the debate team at the Université de Montréal, and is a law school graduate.
 In February 2011, she appeared in an episode of the reality show Un souper presque parfait (the Quebec version of Come Dine with Me) on the V television network.

 She lost her seat in parliament to Bloc Québécois candidate Mario Beaulieu in Canada's 42nd general election in 2015.
-She was again defeated in the 2019 federal election.
+She was again defeated in the 2019, 2021, and 2025 federal elections.